 from “God’s Work and Man’s Work” in The Word Appears in the Flesh

-You serve God with your natural character, and according to your personal preferences; what’s more, you keep thinking that God delights in whatever you wish to do, and hates whatever you do not wish to do, and you are guided entirely by your own preferences in your work.
+Serving God is no simple task.
+Those whose corrupt disposition remains unchanged can never serve God.
+If your disposition has not been judged and chastised by God’s words, then your disposition still represents Satan, which proves that you serve God out of your own good intentions, that your service is based on your satanic nature.
+You serve God with your natural character, and according to your personal preferences.
+What’s more, you always think that the things you are willing to do are what are delightful to God, and that the things you do not wish to do are what are hateful to God; you work entirely according to your own preferences.
 Can this be called serving God?
-Ultimately, your life disposition will not be changed by one iota; rather, you will become even more stubborn because you have been serving God, and this will make your corrupt disposition deeply ingrained.
-This way, you will inwardly develop rules about service to God that are primarily based on your own character, and the experience derived from your serving according to your own disposition.
-This is lesson from human experience.
+Ultimately, there will not be the slightest change in your life disposition; instead, your service will make you even more stubborn, thus deeply ingraining your corrupt disposition, and as such, there will be formed within you rules about service to God that are primarily based on your own character, and experiences derived from your service according to your own disposition.
+These are the experiences and lessons of man.
 It is man’s philosophy of life.
-People like this belong to the Pharisees and the religious officials.
+People like this can be classed as Pharisees and religious officials.
 If they never wake up and repent, then they will ultimately turn into the false Christs who will appear in the last days, and will be deceivers of men.
-The false Christs and deceivers that were spoken of will arise from among this kind of person.
+The false Christs and deceivers that were spoken of will arise from among such people.

 Why is it that most people have spent much effort reading God’s words, but merely have knowledge and cannot say anything about a real path afterward?
 Do you think that possessing knowledge amounts to possessing the truth?
 Is that not a confused point of view?
 You are able to speak as much knowledge as there is sand on a beach, yet none of it contains any real path.
 In this, are you not fooling people?
 Are you not making an empty show with no substance to back it up?
 All such behavior is harmful to people!
 The higher the theory and the more it is devoid of reality, the more it is incapable of taking people into reality; the higher the theory, the more it makes you defy and oppose God.
 Do not treat the loftiest theories like precious treasure; they are pernicious, and serve no purpose!
 Perhaps some people are able to talk of the loftiest theories—but these contain nothing of reality, for these people have not personally experienced them, and therefore have no path to practice.
 Such people are incapable of taking humanity onto the right track, and will only lead people astray.
 Is this not harmful to people?
 At the very least, you must be able to solve their present troubles and allow them to achieve entry; only this counts as dedication, and only then will you be qualified to work for God.
 Do not always speak grandiose, fanciful words, and do not use a bunch of unsuitable practices to bind others into obeying you.
 Doing so will have no effect, and can only increase their confusion.
 Leading people this way will result in many pieces of regulation, which will cause people to loathe you.
 This is humanity’s shortcoming, and it truly is mortifying.